stitchdata/docs/_saas-integrations/zoom/v2/zoom-v2.md

       1. Click **Authorize** to sign into your {{ integration.display_name }} account.
 You’ll be taken through a series of steps to allow Stitch to access data from {{ integration.display_name }}.
       2. Click **Okay** for each step.
-      3. Once you have authorized Stitch to access {{ integration.display_name }}, select the account you want to pull data from by selecting the check box in the **Connect** check box.

-          If you don't see the profiles you expect, make sure to check your {{ integration.display_name }} permissions.
-Reach out to support if you're still having issues.
-      4. Click **Save Connections**.
-Once your credentials are validated, you will be redirected back to Stitch.
+      3. Once your credentials are validated, you will be redirected back to Stitch.
+Click **Check and Save** to save the connection.
-      5. Click {{ app.buttons.finish-int-setup }}.

   - title: "Set objects to replicate"
     anchor: "setting-data-to-replicate"